 A Level 4 tour, the Kumano Wayfarer includes some steep, rocky climbs over uneven ground.
 The materials provided utilise Walk Japan's extensive research of the Kumano Kodo and its expertise derived from nearly 25 years of leading guided walking tours throughout Japan.
 We are confident that our Kumano Wayfarer provides a enjoyable and unique experience of the Kumano Kodo pilgrimage route, as well as an intimate experience of Japan and its people.

 The Kumano Wayfarer includes easy-to-follow, detailed instructions on how to join and prepare for the tour.
-Daily walking distances are between 10-16kms (6.2-9.9 miles) and elevation gain averages between 600-1,000m (2,000-3,300ft.).
+Daily walking distances are between 10-25kms (6.2-15.5 miles) and elevation gain averages between 600-1,000m (2,000-3,300ft.).
 Options are provided to lengthen or shorten the daily itinerary to suit your energy levels.
 Several passes need to be negotiated along the route, sometimes over uneven and rocky terrain and care needs to be taken, especially on wet days.
 Main luggage will be transferred

 for you between accommodation.
 We provide tickets for rail transport departing from and returning to Kyoto.

-Price: JPY184,000 and single supplement JPY32,000 (JPY = Japanese Yen) per person.
+Price: From JPY184,000 and single supplement JPY32,000 (JPY = Japanese Yen) per person.
 Please use the currency converter on the right-hand side of this page to find the current rate in your local currency.
 See Booking Conditions.

 Group size: Minimum one person, maximum six persons.

 A Pre-Tour Pack.
 This is sent to you via email after receiving your booking and deposit payment.
 The Pack includes details on how to prepare for your Wayfarer Tour, how to travel from your arrival point in Japan to the accommodation at the start of your tour, weather advice, check list, etc.